Emergency Safe Aid – Forgotten Women

 Recent Past

-West Africa, just one example has fallen victim to ill treatment by aid agencies.
+West Africa, just one example that has fallen victim to ill treatment by aid agencies.
 In 2002 investigative reports (by Save the Children, UNHCR, U.N.
 Refugee Agency) revealed the following:

 1- Individuals, mainly women had been exploited by humanitarian aid workers demanding sex from girls under the age of 18 for cooking essentials such as oil and bulgur wheat